The Great Game 🎲 Lactar27

 The Swarm

-After they made love, they unwrapped themselves, unlocking the pentahedron so that they saw the room again with their slowly rotating eyes.
-Lounging with her tentacles partly overlapping his, Qualini recited a poem she had read the other day: “Love is blind, occult like the eye on fire / At the apex of the pyramid in a cloud of desire.”
-Zadar responded with another couplet: “And yet love also cleanses every bit / so we see life as it is, infinite.”
-He added, clearly wanting to move the conversation somewhere else, “According to the crimsects, there really is infinity in a grain of sand.”
+After they’d finished making love, they unwrapped themselves, and looked around the room with their slowly rotating eyes.
+Lounging with her tentacles partly overlapping his, Qualini recited a couplet: “Love is blind, occult like the eye on fire / At the apex of the pyramid, in a cloud of desire.”
+Zadar responded with another couplet: “And yet love makes us see every bit / so we see life as it is, infinite.”
+He added, wanting to breach the topic of the swarm, “According to the crimsects, there really is infinity in a grain of sand.”

 “Crimsects?”

-Individual crimsects were always aware of what was happening in their Swarm, and every crimsect was free to go wherever it wanted.
-It could leave at any time.
-Yet it also had a deep evolutionary instinct to survive.
-Having first evolved on the Fallarian planet of Zeitfueur, the crimsects were experts at survival.
-Of course, if an unstoppable force was about to destroy it, the Swarm would scatter.
-But it always came back together.
+Individual crimsects are aware of what’s happening in their swarm, and every crimsect is free to go wherever it wants.
+It can leave the swarm at any time.
+Yet it also has a deep evolutionary instinct to survive.
+Having evolved on the Fallarian planet of Zeitfueur, the crimsects are experts at survival.
+If an unstoppable force is about to destroy the swarm, it will scatter.
+But it always comes back together.

-The only exception to this was when one Swarm encountered another.
-This was like one galaxy colliding with another.
-One might imagine that this would result in nothing but crashes and explosions.
-But just as solar systems are surrounded by so much empty space that collisions are exceptionally rare, so one Swarm passed through another without incident.
-Of course, Swarm members were entirely free to join another Swarm.
-Coercion on this point was unheard of.
+When one swarm encounters another, it’s like one universe colliding with another.
+You’d think this would result in crashes and explosions.
+But just as solar systems and galaxies are surrounded by so much empty space that collisions are exceptionally rare, so one swarm almost always passes through another without incident.
+Yet the swarms use this ‘collision time’ to go on holidays and educational excursions, with the aim of learning more about other swarm cultures.

-The Swarm had one very strict rule: crimsects that left the Swarm and enlarged their size could never return to the Swarm, even if they made themselves smaller than the smallest grain of sand on the largest beach.
-The reason behind this was that if a crimsect enlarged itself, it was no longer equal in proportion or power to the Swarm from which it came.
-And the crimsects valued equality above all else — partly because it had proved a successful mode of operating, and partly because it had been a necessity for their survival.
+The Swarm has one very strict rule: crimsects that leave their swarm and enlarge their size can never return to the Swarm.
+The reason behind this is that if a crimsect enlarges itself, it’s no longer equal in proportion or power to the other crimsects on the swarm from which it came.
+The crimsects value equality above all else — partly because it’s proved a successful mode of co-operating, and partly because it’s necessity for their survival.

-The first crimsects evolved on the planet of Fallar Feroxia, which was also inhabited by a paranoid and brutal race: the Putinari Ferox.
+The first crimsects evolved on the planet of Fallar Feroxia, which is also inhabited by a paranoid and brutal race: the Putinari Ferox.
 In order to survive, crimsects needed to cooperate with each other, and they soon developed a posture that was strictly defensive.
-Yet when they huddled together into Swarms for collective security, the Putinari Ferox assumed they were amassing for an assault.
-The Swarm also learned to communicate with each other without being intercepted by the Putinari, which only made the situation worse.

-It was almost impossible for Swarms to make any sort of forward movement, or even any sort of lateral movement, without the Putinari interpreting it as if it were an advance toward their Central Command.
-So the Swarm developed backward movements, evasive procedures, and even invisibility cloaks, so that the Putinari wouldn’t misunderstand their innocent movements.
-The Putinari of course interpreted this as a further escalation in their scheming subterfuge.
-Even when the Swarm were hardly visible, just a scintilla of tiny golden lights in the far background, the Putinari sent out a squadron to eliminate them.
+It was almost impossible for swarms to make any sort of forward movement, or even any sort of lateral movement, without the Putinari interpreting it as if it were an advance toward their Central Command.
+So the swarm developed backward movements, evasive procedures, and even invisibility cloaks, so that the Putinari wouldn’t misunderstand their innocent movements.
+The Putinari interpreted this as a further escalation in their scheming subterfuge.
+Even when the swarm were hardly visible, just a scintilla of tiny golden lights in the far background, the Putinari sent out a squadron to eliminate them.

 When the wind blew, the tar-like smoke cleared from around the Putinari.
 Sometimes this allowed them to see a glittering tinkle of lights converging over the head of some inferior species like the Mericones or Francipians.
 The Putinari were disgusted by what they called the halo of Tinkerbells above the chosen angels.
 They despised their goody-two-shoe, ruby-slipper-clicking, fairy-dust-wand-waving shenanigans.
 They dispatched a cluster of agents to poison or silence the miscreants.

-As a result of this early development, the Swarm were almost impossible to get hold of, communicate with, or understand.
-To this day they remain impenetrable, secret, and an almost complete mystery to the inhabitants of the worlds through which they travelled, forever searching out freedom and open skies.
-The Swarm didn’t mean to be mysterious, but the Putinari Ferox required it.
+As a result, the Swarm were almost impossible to get hold of, communicate with, or understand.
+To this day they remain impenetrable, secret, and an almost complete mystery to the inhabitants of the worlds through which they travel, forever searching out freedom and open skies.
+Swarms don’t mean to be mysterious, but the Putinari Ferox required it.
 In other words, it was all their fault.

 🎲